 The Nationwide Big Local vote

 Which charity should receive an extra £5,000?
-You Decide!
+You decide!

-01/04/2015: Nationwide contributes to lots of community groups around the UK, each month we choose charities from a different UK region nominated by you, our members.
+01/09/2015: Nationwide contributes to lots of community groups around the UK, each month we choose charities from a different UK region nominated by you, our members.
 The charity with the most votes will receive £5,000.

-April 2015 vote - Supporting the South East
+September 2015 Vote - Supporting East Anglia

-About the three organisations:
+About the three charities: